 All the course readings and forms are contained in the Clinic Binder, which you will receive at the first meeting.
-First class readings will be placed in your mail folder.

 Out of Class Activities:

 First Week of Classes

 - Office hours and meetings sign-up: On Google docs .
 Follow this link to sign up